Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 \subsection{Problem formulation}

 We formulate the task as a binary classification problem, where each confirmed exoplanet is assigned a label indicating whether it is potentially habitable or non-habitable based on current catalog assessments.
 Given a feature vector containing stellar, planetary, and system-level properties for a planet, the objective is to learn a classifier that maps the vector onto a binary output indicating whether the planet is classified as potentially habitable or non-habitable.
-This formulation reflects a practical observational setting in which habitability is treated as a prioritization signal rather than a definitive physical state.
+In this formulation, the model learns to approximate the mapping defined by the HWC labeling scheme, rather than to infer physical habitability directly.
+This reflects a practical observational setting in which habitability is treated as a prioritization signal rather than a definitive physical state.
 The classifier is therefore designed to identify planets that merit further study under limited observational resources, rather than to determine true biological habitability.

 Positive labels are derived from the HWC, which identifies planets that orbit within the stellar habitable zone and satisfy broad constraints on planetary size and mass, aiming to be inclusive while acknowledging substantial astrophysical uncertainties \citep{HWC2025}.
-As mentioned in Section \ref{subsec:data}, the catalog subdivides potentially habitable planets into conservative and optimistic samples.
+As mentioned in Section~\ref{subsec:data}, the catalog subdivides potentially habitable planets into conservative and optimistic samples.
 In this study, both samples are labeled as potentially habitable.
 This choice reflects the study's emphasis on accelerating candidate discovery rather than enforcing strict geophysical definitions.
 Treating the two samples jointly increased the number of positive instances and aligns with the goal of identifying planets worthy of follow-up observations under uncertainty.